chenifargan/ThatsNewsSystem/README.md

 # ThatsNews
 A news website - Full-Stack project, using the 3-Tier architecture.

+The articles displayed and processed in the system are pulled from a 3rd party API: [`newsapi.org`](https://newsapi.org/)

 The client communicates with the back-end via a general purpose predefined REST API.

 - Backend: Spring, MySQL